Reed College Computer User Agreement

 Reed College computing resources are provided for use by all Reed students, faculty and staff.
 Alumni and other individuals may use computer facilities by special permission, as guests of the College.
 All eligible individuals who wish to use the computing resources are required to read and accept this agreement and are expected to follow the guidelines for acceptable computer use described below.

 The use of the computer facilities is granted to the undersigned only.
-The undersigned shall not allow another person to use his or her username and password.
+The undersigned shall not allow another person to use their username and password.
 Reed's computing resources are provided primarily for academic purposes, including education, research, communication, and college administration.

 It is prohibited to use Reed's computing resources in ways that: